influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.4/administration/managing-organizations.md

 ## Removing organizations

-**Required status:** SuperAdmin

 When an organization is removed:

-* Users within that organization are removed and no longer authorized and will be logged out of the application.
+* Users within that organization are removed from that organization and will be logged out of the application.
 * All users with roles in that organization are updated to no longer have a role in that organization
-* All resources specific to that organization are deleted.
+* All resources owned by that organization are deleted.

 **To remove an organization:**

+**Required status:** SuperAdmin

 1) In the navigation bar of the Chronograf application, select **Admin** (crown icon) > **Chronograf** to open the **Chronograf Admin** page.
 2) Click the **Organizations** tab to view a list of organizations.